 Before June 2009, we typically sold our standard solar modules with a two-year guarantee for defects in materials and workmanship and a 10-year and 25-year warranty against declines of more than 10% and 20%, respectively, from the initial minimum power generation capacity at the time of delivery.
 In June 2009, we increased our guarantee for defects in materials and workmanship to six years.
-In August 2011, we increased our guarantee for defects in materials and workmanship to 52 years, our standard solar modules will maintain the following performance levels:
+In August 2011, we increased our guarantee for defects in materials and workmanship to ten years.
+In 2019, we increased our guarantee for defects in materials and workmanship to ten years.
+In 2019, we increased our guarantee for defects in materials and workmanship to ten years.
+In 2019, we increased our guarantee for defects in materials and workmanship to ten years.
+In 2019, we increased our guarantee for defects in materials and workmanship to ten years.
+In 2019, we increased our guarantee for defects in materials and workmanship to ten years.
+In 2019, we increased our guarantee for defects in materials and workmanship to ten years.
+In 2019, we increased our guarantee for defects in materials and workmanship to ten years.
+In 2019, we increased our guarantee for defects in materials and workmanship to ten years.
+In 2019, we increased our guarantee for defects in materials and workmanship up to twelve years and we warrant that, for a period of 25 years, our standard polycrystalline modules will maintain the following performance levels:

-- during the first year, the actual power output of the module will be no less than 97% of the labeled power output; - from the second year to the 24th year, the actual annual power output decline of the module will be no more than 0.7%; and - by the end of the 25th year, the actual power output of the module will be no less than 80% of the labeled power output.
+- during the first year, the actual power output of the module will be no less than 97.5% of the labeled power output; - from the second year to the 24th year, the actual annual power output decline of the module will be no more than 0.7%; and - by the end of the 25th year, the actual power output of the module will be no less than 80.7% of the labeled power output.

-In recent years, we have lengthened the warranty against decline in performance for our Dymond module and bifacial module products to 30 years.
+We have lengthened the warranty against decline in performance for our bifacial module and double glass module products to 30 years.